 - Accountability – making performance a proactive process

-What each of these components looks like will be unique to your organization.
+What each of these elements looks like will be unique to your organization.
 But understanding them is crucial to helping your employees grow to high performance.
-Let’s look at them in greater detail.
+Let’s look at these features in greater detail.

 Planning – do employees know what you’re evaluating?